 A widget is a type of content you can add to certain places on your site, and the locations where you add them are called widget areas.
 The widgets you have will be specified by your theme.
 The sidebar, search bar, and footer are the most commonly used widgets, all of which are small but useful features.

-Every WordPress theme has a number of default widgets, but you can add more of them via plugins.
+Every Multi-Purpose WordPress Theme has a number of default widgets, but you can add more of them via plugins.

 Your users are all the people who have access to your dashboard.
 Every user on your WordPress website has their own profile that contains their personal info and credentials, as well as an assigned role, which dedicates what each individual user is permitted to do on your site.